-Tall and short, the tree grows in abundance on coast of Odisha, both in cluster and in solitary.
+Tall and short, the tree grows in abundance on the coast of Odisha, both in a cluster and in solitary.
 It is one of the palm trees, in Odia called Tala Gachha.
 The tree may not have cultural or religious significance unlike the sacred banyan tree but its leaves are the most sought after material for creative experimentation to illustrate Hindu gods, goddesses and their leela.

-However in historical records we have only from the 17th century now mostly preserved in the State Museum at Bhubaneswar.
+However, in historical records, we have only from the 17th century now mostly preserved in the State Museum at Bhubaneswar.
 This may be due to the humid tropical weather of Odisha we have lost the earlier ones.

 Among the contemporary talapatra pothi chitra one of the most stunning and richly illustrated that I have come across is a pankha (hand fan) exhibit at ODIART Purvasha Museum in Chilika.
 Narrating the story of Lord Krishna and his leela in a multitude of colours the talapathra pothi chitra pankha is a treat to eyes.
 The creator of the pankha is noted patachitra artist Bijaya Parida.

 ODIART Purvasha Museum is located at Barkul on Lake Chilika at a distance 100 km from Bhubaneswar and 70 km from Berhampur, the largest city in Southern Odisha.
 The museum is strategically located in a major tourism hub on the National Highway that connects Kolkata with Chennai and closes to the rail route connecting Eastern India with the rest of Southern and Western India.
 The nearest airport is in Bhubaneswar, which is a 2-hour drive from the museum.

 The museum has limited accommodation facility at the moment (only 4 rooms) for visitors to stay, but the nearby Barkul has varying staying options in a property managed by Odisha Tourism Development Corporation.